cap-js/docs/guides/databases-postgres.md

 `--dry`, but it also allows the changes listed in [Limitations](#limitations) that are disallowed for automatic schema migration.

-For generating such a scipt, perform the same steps as in section [Dry-Run Offline](#dry-run-offline) above, but replace the command in step 3 by
+For generating such a script, perform the same steps as in section [Dry-Run Offline](#dry-run-offline) above, but replace the command in step 3 by

 ```sh